mukulsarswat/Verilog/README.md

 # Verilog Practice on EDA Playground

-This repository contains my practice work for learning and exploring Verilog using [EDA Playground](https://www.edaplayground.com/).
+This repository contains my practice work for learning and exploring Verilog using [EDA Playground](https://www.edaplayground.com/) and [HDLBits](https://hdlbits.01xz.net/wiki/Main_Page).
 Below is an index of the items included, each with a topic and serial number.

 ## Index of Items